Welcome to my studio

 I am always experimenting with new ways of creating art!
 It's my work and also my playground!

-I also love exploring our beautiful Pacific Northwest.
 I grew up in White Rock, B.C. and still live by the beach.
 I have a big garden and an even bigger playground in the water and hills around me.
 When I first started designing my “Love This Place” art collection I spent a year exploring every part of the lower mainland and getting to know all the communities.
 More road trips are on the slate for the upcoming year as I add more towns to my collection and more original paintings to my catalog..

+I have spent my whole life working in the arts in various capacities.
 I was first trained as a Fashion Designer at Kwantlen Polytechnic University and eventually went back to school to learn the business behind Film Production at the Art Institute of Seattle.
 I worked in the film industry for over a decade in various capacities.
 I began in the costume department, then as a script editor and eventually I co-owned a production company and worked as a writer, director and producer on commercials, documentaries and short films..
 I also co-founded the Celluloid Social Club, a Vancouver indie film screening series that has helped launch hundreds of small film projects over the years and is still active today.

 Eventually I sold my film company and began selling antiques and vintage inspired design.
 Over the years I have become known as The Jitterbug Studio and balance my time between selling vintage treasures and creating paintings, prints, giftware and vintage home decor.